kuruvasatya/Spring-Boot/README.md

 mentioned in annotation section

+## Auditing in Spring boot
+- Tracking or inspecting the changes made on persisted data
+- @CreatedBy
+- @LastModifiedBy
+- @CreatedDate
+- @LastModifiedDate
+- createdBy, LastModified by are managed by security, by getting who is the curret user logged in
+- CreatedDate and LastModifiedDate are managed by entity call back lister for that you need to annotate the entity class with
+	@EventListner(AuditingEntityListener.Class)
+- To enable auditing we need to annotate main class with @EnableJpaAuditing

 ## common mistakes
 - if main class (class with main method) is present in com.demo package then the controllers and the entity class should be present in the subpackage of com.demo that is in com.demo.* => example com.demo.entity